Dhruv942/LMS/README.md

 - **Return Book**: Return a borrowed book to the library.
 - **Search Books**: Search for available books by title.
 - **Get Available Books**: Retrieve a list of all available books in the library.

+## Requirements

+### Add Books:

+- Users should be able to add new books to the library.
+- Each book should have a unique identifier (e.g., ISBN), title, author, and publication year.

+### Borrow Books:

+- Users should be able to borrow a book from the library.
+- The system should ensure that the book is available before allowing it to be borrowed.
+- If the book is not available, the system should raise an appropriate error.

+### Return Books:

+- Users should be able to return a borrowed book.
+- The system should update the availability of the book accordingly.

+### View Available Books:

+- Users should be able to view a list of all available books in the library.

+## Solution
+The project is developed using Test-Driven Development (TDD) principles and follows clean coding practices.
 ## Installation

 ### Prerequisites